dspradeepkumar/pradeep.github.io/teaching.md

 + I had the pleasure of working on the static analysis of Android corporate applications alongside Dr. Carlos Rubio Medrano and Dr. Jaejong Baek, and we excitingly published our research paper in Information Systems Frontiers.

+# Courses on Teaching and Learning

+## Teaching Plans
+As a cybersecurity professional, I am excited to teach a variety of courses to both undergraduate and graduate students.
+At the undergraduate level, I can offer introductory courses in computer science and cybersecurity, including:

+## Basic Course
++ Introduction to Programming Languages
++ Software Engineering
++ Computer Organization & Assembly Language Programming
++ Programming Languages

+## Cybersecurity Course
++ Information Assurance
++ Cybersecurity for Data Science

+For graduate students, I can teach advanced courses that reflect my research experience in cybersecurity, such as:

++ Information Assurance and Security
++ Android Framework Security
++ Mobile Devices and Security